 where:

-HQDNC is the Shipper’s Hourly Quantity shipped using DNC in that Hour, which shall be:
+HDQDNC is the Shipper’s Hourly Delivery Quantity shipped using DNC in that Hour, equal to:

 where the Shipper is the sole user of the Dedicated Delivery Point, the metered quantity for that Hour; or

-where the Dedicated Delivery Point is used by more than one Shipper, the Hourly Quantity determined pursuant to section 6.11(b);

-DQDNC is the Shipper’s Delivery Quantity shipped using DNC on that Day, which shall be:

-where the Shipper is the sole user of the Dedicated Delivery Point, the metered quantity for that Day; or

-where the Dedicated Delivery Point is used by more than one Shipper, the Delivery Quantity determined pursuant to section 6.11(b);
+where the Dedicated Delivery Point is used by more than one Shipper, the Hourly Delivery Quantity determined pursuant to section 6.11;

+DDQDNC has the meaning referred to in section 11.4;

-HQAHP is the hourly quantity for that Hour from the Agreed Hourly Profile (if any);
+HTCAHP is the Hourly transmission capacity for that Hour from the Agreed Hourly Profile; and

-DNCFEE has the meaning referred to in section 11.1; and

-DNCFEE has the meaning referred to in section 11.1; and

-M is 5 where the Dedicated Delivery Point is affected by Congestion, and 2 in all other cases,
+M is 5 where the Dedicated Delivery Point is affected by Congestion, and 2 for all other Dedicated Delivery Points,

-provided that where it considers the current value of M is not providing Shippers with an appropriate incentive to avoid exceeding the allowable HQ, First Gas will notify, and consult with Shippers concerning the value of M that would, in its view, better achieve that outcome.
-Subject to Shippers providing compelling evidence as to why it should not do so, First Gas may (but not sooner than six Months after the date of its notification) increase the relevant value of M to its preferred value.
-First Gas may decrease the current value of M on expiry of 20 Business Days’ notice to Shippers.
+provided that where it considers the current value of M is not providing Shippers with an appropriate incentive to avoid Hourly overruns, First Gas will notify, and consult with Shippers concerning the value of M that would, in its view, better achieve that outcome.
+Unless Shippers provide compelling evidence as to why it should not do so, First Gas may (but not sooner than 60 Business Days after the date of its notification) increase the value of M to its preferred value up to, for Dedicated Delivery Points that are not Congested, a maximum of 5.
+Any greater increase in the value of M (and any increase in the value of M for a Congested Dedicated Delivery Points to greater than 10) shall be subject to a Change Request

+First Gas may decrease the current value of M on expiry of 60 Business Days’ notice to Shippers.